INTRODUCTION

 ÄNATHARIN

-It is impossible to know for certain how many Laiëntharin are scattered throughout the worlds of Anahkólion, Anathurilis, Ernathurilis, Ernthys, Dnathirium, and Ernt-nador.
-However, there are many secret Laiëntharin, known only to the deity who placed them in a specific location in a particular world.
-One of these is Änatharin.
-Strategically placed by Thuror in a small clearing within a forest atop one of the tallest Dark Mountains in the Realm of Darkness, in Anathurilis, Änatharin was intended to monitor what transpired in the kingdom veiled by darkness.
+The exact number of Laiëntharin scattered across the worlds of Anahkólion, Anathurilis, Ernathurilis, Ernthys, Dnathirium, and Ernt-nador remains unknown.
+However, many secret Laiëntharin exist, known only to the deity who placed them in specific locations within these realms.
+One such portal is Änatharin.
+Strategically set by Thuror in a small clearing within a forest atop one of the highest Dark Mountains in the Realm of Darkness on Anathurilis, the Änatharin was intended to monitor activity within this shadowed kingdom.

 PORTÃO MÁGICO UTILIZADO PELOS GUARDIÃES